This guide will help aspiring food bloggers (or blogger in any niche) to start a new blog successfully.

-Tasty Food Photography- I love this ebook because it really taught me how to use my camera.
+Tasty Food Photography- I love this ebook because it really taught me how to use my camera when I started my blog.
 Like I said I knew nothing.
 This was pivotal to being able to use the equipment that I had in the most effective way.

 The Food Photography Book I have not used this book but I really respect Nagi’s discipline in content creation.
 Her images are beautiful.
 I’m in her Facebook group that helps bloggers to grow.
 I’ll have a post on growing your blog really soon.